weierstrassmtest/2nd-brain/lists/lists.paid_subscriptions.md

 - YouTube TV
+- YouTube Premium
+- Netflix
 - ESPN+
 - LastPass
-- Adobe
-- Barron's / WSJ
 - Accuweather
 - Any.do